 A proposal may be heard in executive session as an information item or as an upcoming action item.
-The Finance Committee should be informed of any potential acquisition or disposition in advance of any briefing or presentation to the full Board.
 Unless directed otherwise by the Regents, upcoming action items heard by the Finance Committee will be referred to the full Board for consideration at the next available meeting.

-5 Regent APS 3002 (II)(A)(4)(c)
+&lt;sup>5 APS 3002 (II)(A)(4)(c)

-6 Section 24-6-402(3)(a)(I), C.R.S.
+&lt;sup>6 Section 24-6-402(3)(a)(I), C.R.S.